Developer quickstart

 3client = AIHub(api_root="<API-ROOT>", api_key="<API-TOKEN>", ib_context="<IB-CONTEXT>")

-Fill in your details as follows:
+Fill in the api_root, api_key, and ib_context values as follows:

-• Commercial & Enterprise If your organization has a custom AI Hub domain, enter your organization’s root API URL, such as https://my-organization.instabase.com/api.
+- Organization accounts: If your organization has a custom AI Hub domain, enter your organization’s root API URL, such as https://my-organization.instabase.com/api.

-3. Replace <IB-CONTEXT> with the value to use for the IB-Context header.
+ib_contextThe value to use for the IB-Context header.

-• To use your community account, enter your user ID or omit ib_context.
+- To use your community account, enter your user ID or omit ib_context.

-• To use your organization account, enter your organization ID.
+- To use your organization account, enter your organization ID.

 Using Postman